ADVERTISEMENT

 What the portfolio looks like

 As of October 31, 2025, about 87% of the fund is in large-cap stocks.
 The rest sits in mid- and small-cap names.
 The fund does not follow its benchmark blindly and prefers to move across sectors based on where value appears.
-At present, it holds more than usual in software, pharma, healthcare and banks, and keeps lighter positions in cement, internet, retail and metals, according to the ICICI Pru Fund press release.
+At present, it holds more than usual in software, pharma, healthcare and banks, and keeps lighter positions in cement, internet, retail and metals, according to the ICICI Pru Fund note.

 Should investors look at value funds now?